TruSat/trusat-learn/docs/high-level-guide.md

 sidebar_label: High-level guide
 ---

+This is an intro to satellite tracking.
+For more guides, check the table of contents.

 Spotting satellites in the night sky can be a relaxing, rewarding activity.
 The serenity of contemplating the night sky, the thrill of catching a satellite passing by at 28,000kph.

 ## What does Satellite Tracking Involve?